 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a is a paperback edition that was published by Samhain Publishing on March 2, 2010 and has 264 pages.
+It is part of the , series and is a that was published by Samhain Publishing on March 2, 2010 and has 264 pages.

 Explore it on Goodreads or Amazon.